Curriculum & Class Info - Class 1

 Number: Addition and Subtraction.

-- Add and subtract one digit numbers to 10, including 0.
+- Add and subtract one-digit and two-digit numbers to 20, including zero.

 - Read, write and interpret mathematical statements involving +,- and = signs.